mspnp/performance-optimization/MonolithicPersistence/docs/MonolithicPersistence.md

 Spreading the load across data stores reduces contention and helps to improve overall the performance of the system under load.
 You could also take the opportunity to assess the data storage technologies used and rework selected parts of the system to use a more appropriate storage mechanism, although making changes such as this may involve thorough retesting of the system functionality.

-**REWRITE THIS For comparison purposes, the following graph shows the results of perform the same load-tests as before but running them against the `EventhubLog` controller.**
+For comparison purposes, the following graph shows the results of perform the same load-tests as before but running them against the `EventhubLog` controller.

-![Load-test performance results using the EventhubLog controller][]
+![Load-test performance results using the EventhubLog controller][LoadTestWithEventHubLogging]

-NEED TO WRITE ABOUT WHAT THESE RESULTS SHOW!
+**NEED TO WRITE ABOUT WHAT THESE RESULTS SHOW!**

 ## Related resources